 Compensating for Hearing Deficits

 Age-related hearing loss is common.
-About one-third of people between the ages of 65 and 75, and nearly half of those over the age of 75, have a hearing impairment.
+About one quarter of people between the ages of 65 and 75, and half of those over the age of 75 have disabling hearing loss.
 Here are a few tips to make it easier to communicate with a person who has lost some hearing:

 Compensating for Visual Deficits